awsdocs/amazon-s3-userguide/doc_source/notification-content-structure.md

 The notification message that Amazon S3 sends to publish an event is in the JSON format\.

-For general information about configuring event notifications, see [Amazon S3 Event Notifications](NotificationHowTo.md)\.
+For a general overview and instructions on configuring event notifications, see [Amazon S3 Event Notifications](NotificationHowTo.md)\.

 This example shows *version 2\.2* of the event notification JSON structure\.
-Amazon S3 uses *versions 2\.1* and *2\.2* of this event structure\.
-Amazon S3 uses version 2\.2 for cross\-region replication event notifications that contain extra information specific to these operations\.
-Version 2\.2 is otherwise compatible with version 2\.1, which Amazon S3 currently uses for other operation types\.
+Amazon S3 uses *versions 2\.1*, *2\.2*, and *2\.3* of this event structure\.
+Amazon S3 uses version 2\.2 for cross\-Region replication event notifications\.
+It uses version 2\.3 for S3 Lifecycle, S3 Intelligent\-Tiering, object ACL, object tagging, and object restoration delete events\.
+These versions contain extra information specific to these operations\.
+Versions 2\.2 and 2\.3 are otherwise compatible with version 2\.1, which Amazon S3 currently uses for all other event notification types\.

 ```
 {